Sixshaman/Stafra/README.md

 ## Build

 You can build the application by opening the solution in Visual Studio 2019.
-To built it, libpng is required.
+To build it, libpng is required.